 The centerpiece for the Christmas at Biltmore celebration is the 35-foot fraser fir Christmas Tree in the Banquet Hall.
 Bringing the massive tree into Biltmore House is amazing to watch.
 This operation is precise and takes an army of 40 people!
-Watch the arrival on November 1, 2018 at 10 AM, led by Santa himself.
+Watch the arrival at 10 AM, led by Santa himself.
 No extra ticket or reservation is needed.
 Many hundreds of guests gather in front of the house to watch, so expect a traffic jam getting into the estate.
-(Photo above from 2017.
-See 2017 Photos of Biltmore House Christmas.)
+See 2017 Photos of Biltmore House Christmas.

 After the tree is safely lifted into place into the Banquet Hall, visitors can watch the decorating team as they add the lights and ornaments throughout much of the day.
 We had special access inside the Banquet Hall to watch the arrival.

 If you are an Annual Passholder, you get 20% off at all estate shops, hotels and restaurants that day!

 See our complete Christmas at Biltmore Guide.

 After workers run steel poles under the tree, the wagon departs.
 This highly orchestrated team carefully carries the massive tree into the front door.